 He is a known international HIV prevention research scientist who has participated in over $120 million dollars of funded research with a primary focus on young men of color.
 Dr. Fields is a former national director of the Association of Nurses in AIDS Care (ANAC) and is an advanced HIV/AIDS certified registered nurse (AACRN).
 He currently serves on the board of directors of the National Black Nurses Association, Inc (NBNA) and is the founding President of the Greater New York City Chapter of NBNA.
 He has been recognized for his excellence with elected member fellowships in the American Association of Nurse Practitioners (FAANP), the Nursing Academy of the National Academies of Practice (FNAP), and the highly selective and prestigious American Academy of Nursing (FAAN).
 Academy fellow induction is one of the highest honors in the nursing profession.

-As an academic he has held faculty appointments at Binghamton University, the University of Rochester, Florida International University, Charles R. Drew University of Medicine and Science, New York Institute of Technology, and Long Island University-Brooklyn.
+He is currently Research Professor and the inaugural Associate Dean of Equity and Inclusion in the Ross and Carol Nese College of Nursing at Penn State University.
+He has held faculty appointments at Binghamton University, the University of Rochester, Florida International University, Charles R. Drew University of Medicine and Science, New York Institute of Technology, and Long Island University-Brooklyn.